omni/tokenbridge-contracts/README.md

 * Depending on type of relay operations the following components are used as well:
   * in `NATIVE-TO-ERC` mode: the ERC20 token (in fact, ERC677 extension is used) should be deployed on Foreign network;
   * in `ERC-TO-ERC` mode: the ERC20 token (in fact, ERC677 extension is used) should be deployed on Home network;
+  * in `ERC-TO-NATIVE` mode: The home network nodes must support consensus engine that allows using a smart contract for block reward calculation.
 * Validators is a smart contract that should be deployed in both the POA.Network and the Ethereum Mainnet.

 Responsibilities and roles of the bridge: